akretion/factur-x/README.rst

 Licence
 =======

-This library is published under the BSD licence (same licence as `PyPDF4 <https://github.com/claird/PyPDF4/>`_ on which this lib depends).
+This library is published under the BSD licence (same licence as `pypdf <https://github.com/py-pdf/pypdf/>`_ on which this lib depends).

 Contributors
 ============